rjsabouhi/rcd-reinforcement-topology/README.md

 ## 📚 Theoretical Background

-This module is grounded in the RCD/A framework, which draws from:
+This module is grounded in the RCD-NA framework, which draws from:

 - **Non-linear dynamical systems**
 - **Symbolic manifold topology**